What Is SFP Technology

 There are many 1G SFP types available today like copper RJ45 SFP, fiber optic SFP, and WDM SFP modules, so what makes them different, and how do you know which is best for you?
 According to different classification standards, 1G modules have different types.

-By SFP Media Type
+By SFP Media Type?

 1G Ethernet SFP module can work over optical fiber and Ethernet cables, so fiber SFP module and copper SFP are the two main SFP types.